 If a deployment fails, check your instances or deployments to identify the problem.
-Go to the Deployment Manager to see detailed messages that indicate what caused the deployment to fail.
+Go to Cloud Deployment Manager to see detailed messages that indicate what caused the deployment to fail.

 A deployment might fail to complete successfully for one of the following reasons:

-- The deployment manager fails to create the necessary resources, such as an instance, disk, or load-balancing forwarding rule.
+- Deployment Manager fails to create the necessary resources, such as an instance, disk, or load-balancing forwarding rule.

 - The software fails to install and configure.

-- The deployment does not configure the firewall rules correctly on the Compute Engine network.
+- The deployment does not configure the firewall rules correctly on the Virtual Private Cloud (VPC) network.

 Accessing your deployment

-Otherwise, if your deployment is running a VM instance, you can go to the Deployment Manager in the Google Cloud Platform console.
-From there, you can manage your deployment and view of all the Google Cloud Platform resources that make up the deployment.
+Otherwise, if your deployment is running a VM instance, you can go to Deployment Manager in the Google Cloud console.
+From there, you can manage your deployment and view of all the Google Cloud resources that make up the deployment.

 Sometimes your project might not have enough CPU quota to create the deployment resources.
 Check the remaining quota for your project at Compute Engine Quotas, and request additional quota if necessary.
 Then try to deploy the software package again.